dariajung/bloom/README.md

 A simple bloom filter written in Python.

-Uses the Murmur hash.
+Uses the Jenkins and Murmur hashes.

 ###Bloom Filter

 A bloom filter is a probabalistic data structure that tests for element membership in a set.
 The element is either *probably in the set*, or is *definitely not in the set*.
-You can refer to the [Wikipedia article](http://en.wikipedia.org/wiki/Bloom_filter) and a good tutorial for the basics of bloom filters can be found [here](http://billmill.org/bloomfilter-tutorial/).
+You can refer to the Wikipedia article [here](http://en.wikipedia.org/wiki/Bloom_filter) and a good tutorial for the basics of bloom filters can be found [here](http://billmill.org/bloomfilter-tutorial/).

+Thanks to [this article](http://ilyasterin.com/blog/2010/02/implementing-bloom-filter-with-a-murmur-hash-function.html) for the single algorithm hashing strategy I use for this project.

 ###Notes